-What Is Response Time?
+What Are Response Times?

-The best way to determine if this is something important to you is to test it out personally, but if you haven’t had the opportunity to get used to gaming on a 1ms monitor, chances are you won’t mind having a 4ms response time.
+The best way to determine if response times are important to you is to test it out personally.
+Still, if you haven’t had the opportunity to get used to gaming on a 1ms monitor, chances are you won’t mind using a monitor with a 4ms response time.

-IPS is the go-to solution for anyone who prioritizes visuals over performance, though as mentioned in the article, you can always get the best of both worlds in a 144Hz IPS monitor, provided that you are willing to invest a little more.
+IPS is the go-to solution for anyone who prioritizes visuals over performance.
+However, as mentioned in the article, you can always get the best of both worlds with a 144 Hz IPS monitor, provided that you’re willing to spend a little more.